President of Ireland: Election

+The most recent presidential election was held on 24 October 2025.

 Absence of a president

 There is no office of vice president of Ireland.
 In the event of a premature vacancy in the presidency, a successor must be elected within sixty days.
-In a vacancy or where the president is unavailable, the duties and functions of the office are carried out by a presidential commission, consisting of the chief justice, the ceann comhairle (speaker) of the Dáil, and the cathaoirleach (chairperson) of the Seanad.
-Routine functions, such as signing bills into law, have often been fulfilled by the presidential commission when the president is abroad on a state visit.
-The government's power to prevent the president leaving the state is relevant in aligning the diplomatic and legislative calendars.
+In a vacancy or where the president is unavailable, the duties and functions of the office are carried out by a Presidential Commission, consisting of the chief justice, the ceann comhairle (speaker) of the Dáil, and the cathaoirleach (chairperson) of the Seanad.
+Routine functions, such as signing bills into law, have often been fulfilled by the Presidential Commission when the president is abroad on a state visit.
+The Government's power to prevent the president leaving the state is relevant in aligning the diplomatic and legislative calendars.

-Technically each president's term of office expires at midnight on the day before the new president's inauguration.
-Therefore, between midnight and the inauguration the following day the presidential duties and functions are carried out by the presidential commission.
+Technically, each president's term of office expires at midnight on the day of the new president's inauguration.
+Therefore, between midnight and the swearing-in of a new president, official duties and functions of the presidency are carried out by the Presidential Commission.
 The constitution also empowers the Council of State, acting by a majority of its members, to "make such provision as to them may seem meet" for the exercise of the duties of the president in any contingency the constitution does not foresee.
-However, to date, it has never been necessary for the council to take up this role.
+However, to date, it has never been necessary for the Council to take up this role.
 Although an outgoing president who has been re-elected is usually described in the media as "president" before the taking of the Declaration of Office, that is actually incorrect.
 Technically, the outgoing president is a former president and, if re-elected, president-elect.

-Vacancies in the presidency have occurred three times: on the death of Erskine Hamilton Childers in 1974, and on the resignations of Cearbhall Ó Dálaigh in 1976 and Mary Robinson in 1997.
+Vacancies in the presidency have occurred three times: on the death in office of Erskine Hamilton Childers in 1974, and on the resignations of Cearbhall Ó Dálaigh in 1976 and Mary Robinson in 1997.

-Official residence, salute, style and address
+Impeachment and removal from office

+The president can be removed from office in two ways, neither of which has ever been invoked.
+The Supreme Court, in a sitting of at least five judges, may find the president "permanently incapacitated", while the Oireachtas may remove the president for "stated misbehaviour".
+Either house of the Oireachtas may instigate the latter process by passing an impeachment resolution, provided at least thirty members move it and at least two-thirds support it.
+The other house will then either investigate the stated charges or commission a body to do so; following which at least two-thirds of members must agree both that the president is guilty and that the charges warrant removal.